kamalasaurus/twemoji-awesome-cheatsheet/README.md

 # Twemoji Awesome Cheatsheet

 This will generate a cheatsheet file for Twemoji Awesome.
-To generate, make sure the twemoji-awesome submodule is up-to-date, then run `npm run build` in the root directory.
+To generate, make sure the twemoji-awesome submodule and the twemoji-possum sub-sub-module is up-to-date, then run `npm run build` in the root directory.

-The output files in the root directory will produce a website list of twemoji and their class names.
+The output files in the `docs` directory will produce a website list of twemoji and their class names.